KeppySoftware/OmniMIDI/README.md

-# Keppy's Driver: A MIDI driver for professional use
+# Keppy's Synthesizer: A MIDI driver for professional use
 [![Join the chat at https://gitter.im/KaleidonKep99/Keppy-s-Driver](https://badges.gitter.im/KaleidonKep99/Keppy-s-Driver.svg)](https://gitter.im/KaleidonKep99/Keppy-s-Driver?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) ~ A fork of the original [BASSMIDI Driver by Kode54] (https://github.com/kode54/BASSMIDI-Driver), with new functions.

 ## What's so special about your driver that makes it different from the others out there?